tobyhodges/pangenomics-python-workbench/episodes/01-introduction.md

 ~~~
 {: .error}

-The `len()` function can give us the number of characters in a string but it can not do anything with a number (type `int`, meaning integer).
+The `len()` function can give us the number of characters in a string but it can not do anything with a number (that is of the type `int`, meaning integer).

 [Here](https://docs.python.org/3/library/functions.html) you can check the built-in functions of the Python language.